207 Family Science Center (House A)

 Bermúdez, J. M. (1998).
 Changing hats during therapeutic impasses.
 In T. S. Nelson & T. S. Trepper (Eds.), 101 More interventions in family therapy (pp. 194-197).
 New York: The Haworth Press, Inc.

 Bermúdez, J. M. (1997).
 Experiential tasks and therapist bias awareness.
 Contemporary Family Therapy, 19(2), 253-267.

 Penn, C., Hernández, S. & Bermúdez, J. M. (1997).
 Using a cross-cultural perspective to understand infidelity in marital therapy.
 American Journal of Family Therapy, 25(2), 169-185.

-McDowel, T., Knudsen-Martin, C., Bermudez, J. M. (co-authored book) (under contract).
+McDowel, T., Knudsen-Martin, C., Bermudez, J. M. (co-authored book) (2018).
 Socioculturally Attuned Family Therapy: Guidelines for Equitable Theory and Practice.
 New York: Routledge/Taylor & Francis.

 CURRENT ACADEMIC POSITION